 Adelaide Sexual Health Centre

 Adelaide Sexual Health Centre provides free, confidential, specialist sexual health services.
-Get advice, testing and treatment for all sexually transmitted infections.
+Find out more on our new website.

 Post exposure prophylaxis (PEP) for human immunodeficiency virus (HIV) is a four week treatment that may prevent you from becoming infected if you have been exposed to HIV.